Quick Answer

 10. Practice your plan quarterly and adjust for seasonal threats.

-Why City Preparedness Is Different
+Why City Preparedness Works Differently

 If you’ve ever Googled “urban prepping” and found advice about building bunkers or stockpiling years of food, you’ve run into the wrong content.
 City emergency preparedness operates under constraints that make it fundamentally different from rural or suburban prepping.

 Infrastructure dependency creates cascading failures.
 A single substation failure can knock out power to an entire urban grid, which kills water pumps, disables electronic payment systems, shuts down traffic signals, and locks you out of buildings with electronic entry.
-In my FEMA training, we study how one failure cascades into five or six secondary emergencies — and cities amplify that effect because everything is interconnected.
+In my FEMA training, we study how one failure cascades into five or six secondary emergencies — and cities amplify that effect because everything’s interconnected.

 Mobility becomes your biggest challenge.
 During Hurricane Rita in 2005, Houston evacuees sat in gridlock for 24+ hours on highways designed for normal commutes, not mass exodus.
 Even smaller-scale events can shut down a city’s transit system entirely.
-I’ve worked urban evacuation exercises in Seattle and Portland where we timed walking routes versus driving routes — and during peak gridlock, walking was faster every single time.
+I’ve worked urban evacuation exercises in Seattle and Portland where we timed walking routes versus driving routes — and during peak gridlock, walking won every single time.

 Understanding these differences isn’t meant to scare you.
 It’s meant to focus your preparation on what actually matters in a city: compact supplies, multiple exit options, and strong community ties.

-Core Urban Survival Tips
+Core Urban Survival Priorities

-Water is your number-one priority in any urban disaster preparedness plan.
+Water’s your number-one priority in any urban disaster preparedness plan.
 FEMA’s guideline (referenced in FEMA P-2194 on community resilience planning) is at least 1 gallon per person per day.
 For a two-person household, that’s a minimum of 6 gallons for a 72-hour emergency.

 Build a Compact Food Buffer

 Choose shelf-stable items you already eat: energy bars, canned goods with pull-tabs, nut butters, dried fruit, and ready-to-eat meals.
 Rotate these into your regular grocery cycle so nothing expires forgotten in the back of a cabinet.
-I keep a plastic bin with about 72 hours of food for two people — it takes up about as much space as a shoebox on its side.
+I keep a plastic bin with about 72 hours of food for two people — it takes up roughly as much space as a shoebox on its side.

 Know Two Ways Out of Everywhere